hlab1/scRNAseqWithCICT/README.md

-# CICT for Gene Regulator Network Infernce from gene expression data
+# CICT for Gene Regulatory Network Inference from Single-cell Gene Expression Data

 **Reference**: Abbas Shojaee and Shao-shan Carol Huang, Robust discovery of gene regulatory networks from single-cell gene expression data using Causal Inference with Composition of Transactions.
 Manuscript in preparation.
 2023.